balena-io/docs/pages/learn/deploy/deployment.md

 `balena deploy` will build all your container images on the machine the command is run on (or on a specified docker daemon) and upon success, it will upload the images to the balenaCloud image registry and then create a release on the API.
 The devices in the application will then be notified of a new release and download it.
 In order to build containers you will need to have [Docker installed](https://docs.docker.com/install/) on your development machine and you should be able to execute [docker commands as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).

 Like `balena push` it is also independent of git and you can therefor use any version control scheme you wish.
-It is also possible to make use of [private base images](#private-base-images) and [build time secrets](#build-time-secrets-and-variables).
+It is also possible to make use of [private base images](#private-base-images)

+__Note:__ Currently `balena deploy` does not support the [build time secrets](#build-time-secrets-and-variables) feature.

-Its also to do a `balena build` without actually deploying.
+Its also possible to do a `balena build` without actually deploying.
 This command has all the same functionality as `deploy` but it does not upload the images to the registry or create a release on the API.
 This command can be useful if you want your CI/CD system to first run built images through some testing and validation stage before finally doing the deploy.

 ### Additional Options